-However, most companies may not be aware of best practices around how to use customer advocates and references effectively across the entire organization.
+However, some companies may not be aware of best practices around how to use customer advocates and references effectively across the entire organization.
 Depending on where the customer advocacy teams reside – often within sales enablement, marketing, or customer success – they can end up exclusively serving that department.
 At the opposite extreme, many departments may simultaneously ask the customer advocacy teams for assistance with feedback, engagement, or references.
-This could lead to customers becoming fatigued with the number of requests.
+This could lead to advocates becoming fatigued with the number of requests.

 Field Marketing and Event Planning

-These two functions may be the responsibility of a single person or team, or they may be handled by two distinct people or teams.
 Generally, field marketing handles both strategic and tactical duties – creating a vision, setting objectives, and developing strategies that enable the sales organization to generate leads, build pipeline, and meet sales goals.
 Event planning is a much more hands-on responsibility and includes managing the logistics of ensuring that the sales team has opportunities to meet with customers, strengthen relationships, and develop new leads.
 These functions work together very closely on company events that feature customer speakers who discuss their success with your products and services.

 The traditional duties of a field marketing team might have included a great deal of work “in the field,” or locations where customers and prospects were found.
 In this traditional sense, field marketing was a one-way communication tool, with marketers delivering their company’s brand message to consumers via product samples or literature.
 In a modern context, field marketing still takes place in the spaces where customers and prospects gather – but now, these spaces can also be online.